aleshaleksey/fansys23/11-weapons-armour.md

 - **Heavy**: This kind of weapon is "unwieldy".
 A heavy weapon must be of the correct size category wielded in two hands or it counts as an [improvised weapon](#improvised-weapons).
 In addition they grant a +2 on all basic martial manoeuvres (except "attack").
 If a heavy weapon user does not have at least +2 to [STR], it takes -4 to attacks with the weapon.
 If the weapon is a melee weapon, a character wielding it with at least two hands and possessing at least +2 to [STR] adds an additional [STR]/2 to the damage dealt (*rounded down* to the nearest whole number).
 Thus a character wielding a 2d6 greatsword with [STR] of +2 would deal 2d6+3 damage, while a character with a [STR] of +3 would deal 2d6+4 damage.
 - **Reach**: This weapon is "unwieldy", but its reach is increased by at least 5ft (may differ for different weapons).
 - **Long**: These weapons are not quite reach weapons, but they are bit longer than usual.
 A long weapon allows a wielder to use its "secondary action" to lunge and extend its reach by 5ft for a single attack.
-- **Light**: -2 when on the receiving end of "sunder" and "disarm" manoeuvres.
-Its wielder have advantage when using stealth to conceal this kind of weapon.
+- **Subtle**: Its wielder have advantage when using stealth to conceal this kind of weapon.
+However, they also take a -2 penalty when on the receiving end of "sunder" and "disarm" manoeuvres.
 - **Mounted**: This weapon was made with mounted combat in mind.
 If normally there would be penalties for using this kind of weapon mounted, they are negated.
 - **Tool**: This weapon also counts as a tool and character proficient with counts as proficient in that tool when using the weapon as the stated tool type.
 - **Disarm**: Proficiency with this weapon allows the use of disarm as if proficient with the manoeuvre while wielding it.
 If the user already has proficiency with "disarm", it gains a +2 bonus when disarming with this weapon.